DiogoSequeiraProjects/azure-secure-landing-zone/README.md

 This allows visibility over resources without granting permissions to create, modify or delete Azure resources.

+## DevSecOps Validation

+This project uses GitHub Actions to validate Terraform code automatically.

+Implemented checks:

+- Terraform init
+- Terraform format check
+- Terraform validate
+- Checkov security scan

+The Checkov scan is used to identify potential security misconfigurations in the Terraform code before deployment.
 ## Cost Control

 This project was designed to avoid unnecessary costs.